 Upon termination of employment, an employee will be paid for all accrued but unused annual leave as of their last working day.
 Payment should be made with the employee's normal payroll cycle.
 Employees funded by grants/contracts may be required to use their leave prior to termination.

 An employee who is dismissed for gross misconduct, or who resigns to avoid dismissal for gross misconduct, will not be entitled to any compensation for accrued but unused annual leave at the time of dismissal.

 As noted in Tennessee Board of Regents Policy No. 5:01:00:00, an employee who is absent from duty for more than three (3) consecutive business days without giving notice to the appointing authority or appropriate manager concerning the reason for such absence and without securing permission to be on leave or who fails to report for duty or to the immediate supervisor or the appointing authority within two (2) business days after the expiration of any authorized leave of absence, absent unusual circumstances causing the employee’s absence or preventing the employee’s return, is considered as having resigned not in good standing.

 TCA § 49-8-117 requires formal hearings under the Tennessee Uniform Administrative Procedures Act for support staff demoted or terminated "for cause."

 A support staff employee who is demoted, suspended without pay or terminated for cause must always be given the option of a hearing.
 Exceptions would be in the case of a reduction in force or abolishment of the position, termination at the conclusion of the initial probationary period even if that six-month period is extended, or if the employee is considered to have resigned after three days of unexcused absence.
 (TBR Memorandums dated May 15, 1997 and September 24, 1998.)

 The following procedures are to be followed when processing employment termination.
-These procedures apply to all employees, including those who are part-time or temporary, medical residents, and graduate assistants.
+These procedures apply to all employees, including those who are part-time, temporary or graduate assistants.